Image-Based Metrics in Ultrasound for Estimation of Global Speed-of-Sound: Introduction

 \section{Introduction}

-Ultrasound imaging systems collect time-domain data that requires projection into the spatial domain to create images of internal tissue structures.
+Ultrasound imaging systems collect data in the time domain that require projection into the spatial domain to create images of internal tissue structures.
 This process, known as beamforming, forms the foundation for many ultrasound-based downstream imaging techniques.
 The conversion between the domains of time and space necessitates knowledge of the conversion factor, specifically the speed-of-sound (SoS) in the imaged sample.
-Typically an assumed region-specific SoS (\eg 1540\,m/s) is used.
+Typically, an assumed region-specific SoS (\eg 1540\,m/s) is used.
 However, the actual SoS values can vary significantly across the population and between different tissue types~\cite{goss1980compilation}.
-The oversimplification to an assumed constant value leads to various imaging artifacts, such as localization and smoothing artifacts with reduced image resolution.
+The oversimplification to an assumed constant value leads to various imaging artifacts (localization and smoothing) and reduced image resolution.
 To address these limitations, multiple methods have been developed to estimate tissue SoS based on various physical models of sound propagation.
-Second-order polynomials are fitted to echo profiles in~\cite{anderson1998direct}.
-Speckle shifts between frames obtained from multiple different transmit events were minimized in~\cite{bezek2023analytical}.
+Second-order polynomials were fitted to echo profiles in~\cite{flax1988phaseaberration,anderson1998direct}.
+Speckle shifts between frames obtained from multiple transmit events were minimized in~\cite{bezek2023analytical}.